 2. Slip-and-Fall Accidents

 Every year, thousands of slip-and-fall accidents occur when people fall on a flight of stairs, wet and slippery floors, rough ground, or other hazardous areas.
-Property owners, whether they own a store or home, must make sure that they keep their premises safe.
+Property owners, whether they own a store or home, must keep their property safe for visitors.
 They should ensure that hazardous conditions are repaired or eliminated.
-In the meantime, hazards like wet floors or holes must be clearly marked and if they fail to meet the standards of safety and injuries are caused as a result, they could be held liable for a slip-and-fall lawsuit.
+In the meantime, hazards like wet floors or holes must be clearly marked.
+If the owner fails to meet the standards of safety and someone is injured as a result, they could be held liable for a slip-and-fall lawsuit.

 Check out these articles for more specific information: